metal-crow/Dark-Souls-PvP-AI/README.md

     * true pathfinding.
 Read ripped maps
     * Get different base addresses for all possible enemies, allow switching of main target.
     * projectile or lingering hurtboxes.
-    * Pointers have to be reread for characters because end address changes when invading
     * Must lock camera(x and y pos), rotation x set to PI or 0 depending on map.
     * Store all info to be printed in buffer and only print/send to gui on tick end, to save socket writes

   * **LOW Priority**
     * Some cacheing layer.
 The first time ex:distance is computed in a tick, it is stored in a cache struct, and all subsequent distance calls use the already computed value.
 Easier then passing it around.
+When the method is called, it checks if there is an entry in the cache, if not, it computes it and adds it, then returns the value.
+If there is, it returns that value.
+AT the end of each logic tick, the cache is invalidated.
     * ReadPlayer should read memory in chunks, not individual calls to ReadMemory
     * Better Vjoy loading/unloading
     * Have a build flag which determines if the program uses my handwritten neural network or a library's neural network